jonassiewertsen/statamic-how-to-addon/README.md

 # Statamic How To Addon

 Would you like to use less time to explain how your specific Statamic site has been build?
-This is your Addon then!
+This is your Statamic Addon then!

 ## How does it work?